levpopov1/inspired-themes-api/README.md

-# Node boilerplate for simple API
+# Node.js API for Inspired Themes app

-Nodejs, express and mongoose API starter template

-To get started just clone and `npm install`, then `npm run dev` to start the dev server.
+This API provides the data for my Inspired Themes React app.